-Steroids are drugs that are often given with chemotherapy to help treat lymphoma.
+Steroids are drugs that are often given with chemotherapy (see pages 46 to 65) to help treat lymphoma.
 They may also help you feel better and feel less sick during chemotherapy.
 The steroids most commonly used to treat lymphoma are called prednisolone and dexamethasone.